 Everyone who auditions will receive email notification about the results.
 You will receive invitations to join particular choir(s).
 Once you receive the results you can decide which invitations to accept.

-During orientation we hold choral open houses for singers to get more information about choirs.
+During FALL orientation we hold choral open houses for singers to get more information about choirs.
 This is a chance to meet some of the current students and other singers in a relaxed setting.
 There will be cookies.
 Plan to attend an open house to get more information (and a cookie), talk to current students (and get a cookie), see who else is auditioning (and get a cookie).
 Some auditions will be available during this time.
 Did we mention the cookies?